t1/cdi-config/README.md

 The default configuration source URI is `classpath:configuration.properties`.
 The `classpath` scheme can be used to load a file from the current class loader, i.e. in your war/jar/whatever.

 Configs can also be set with system properties.
 They overwrite all other configurations.
+If a system property is changed, the configuration points will be updated (but you can't start or stop overwriting).

 If you want to implement your own config source, you can use the `java` scheme and the fully qualified name of a class implementing the `com.github.t1.config.ConfigSource` interface.